Guide to Spanish White Wine

 Yet, in the late 20th century, a number of producers decided to turn things around.
 One of the key pioneers was Luis Rodriguez, responsible for opening a new bodega (winery) in 1988 with the admirable goal of rescuing almost extinct varieties like Treixadura, Brancellao, and Caino.
 Utilizing modern viticultural techniques and protective winemaking, Rodriguez proved that Treixadura could make exceptional wines on its own terms.
 Observing his success, investment soon poured into the Ribeiro region.

 There are now approximately 600 hectares under vine in northern Spain – the acreage has been steadily increasing in recent years, albeit off a small base.
 However, certain growers are wary of adopting Treixadura, which is far from easy to cultivate.
 It is a late-ripening variety that requires a very precise set of conditions if the vine is to produce high-quality fruit.
 Loose, well-drained warm soils suit it best – high elevation sites are not suitable, as Treixadura needs plenty of sunlight and moderately high temperatures to reach full physiological ripeness.
 And yet, the variety is prone to drought stress if denied an adequate supply of moisture.
-Treixadura is also susceptible to peronospora, bunch rot, and oidium in wet vintages.
+In wet vintages, Treixadura is also susceptible to Peronospora, bunch rot, and oidium.
 Coulure and millerandage can also be an issue in difficult years, affecting the final yield and increasing the work needed in the winery.

 As a result, harvest time is a very nerve-racking period in Ribeiro.
 Timing is key: grapes often reach phenolic ripeness at the cusp of the rainy season, running the risk of rot and split berries.
 In addition, the grape’s acidity tends to fall very quickly after attaining sugar full maturity.
 Growers are, therefore, occasionally tempted to pick before the optimum window, to reduce their risks.
 Unfortunately, achieving greatness with Treixadura necessitates patience and a certain degree of luck.
 Kudos to winegrowers who manage to get the balance right!

-Although there are now several bodegas in Galicia making delicious single-varietal Treixadura, the grape is predominately marketed as part of a blend.
+Although several bodegas in Galicia now make delicious single-varietal Treixadura, the grape is predominately marketed as part of a blend.
 While growing this mercurial variety can be challenging, winemakers are still grateful to Treixadura for enhancing the body and mouthfeel of their Ribeiro wines.
 A typical marriage involves Albariño, Godello, Treixadura, and possibly Viura.
 What emerges in bottle is an enticing combination of citrus fruit, ripe acidity, and impressive length.

 Malolactic fermentation is commonly employed in cooler climates to transform harsh malic acid into softer lactic acid.
 However, many producers usually omit malolactic in Ribeiro, as ripe Treixadura does not boast a naturally high acidity.
 Treixadura wines that have undergone malolactic fermentation can be a little too supple and ‘easy,’ despite the wet maritime climate of Galicia.
 Neither is new French oak readily employed in this part of the world.
 Of course, there are always exceptions: Adega do Moucho’s Treixadura is aged in new barrique.
 Winemaker José Manuel Martínez believes that, if used judiciously, maturation in wood can offer real benefits.
 Not least creaminess, richness, and added depth.
 And who are we to argue?